remiilekun/stupervision/README.md

 # stupervision

-This should be a supervison appoinment management system The frontend is almost done, it's basically the scheduling that's left
+This is a student project supervision management system

+The project is basically completed

+Please check for **bugs**